danhursty/event/README.md

-# 🧙‍♂️ RiseLoop - Modern SaaS Boilerplate
+# OctoSpark - Modern SaaS Boilerplate

 A powerful, type-safe SaaS boilerplate built with Next.js 15, React, TypeScript, and Supabase.
 This monorepo is structured using Turborepo and PNPM for optimal development experience and performance.